 Buterin is a respected figure in the crypto space.
 However, this gave him the power to rug pull at any time.
 Which he promptly did – but not quite in the way you might expect.
 Buterin donated a huge number of Shiba Inu (as well as a couple other of his other coins) to help support India’s Covid relief cause.

 This caused panic among investors and saw Shiba Inu’s price plummet drastically soon after its inception.
-It’s price dropped from just over 0.00004 to around $0.00001, and has hovered around the 0.00001 range for months.
-After a couple of mini price hikes in September, however, Shiba Inu’s value has now started soaring in October.
-It is now worth $0.00004061 – more or less back to where it was before Buterin’s charitable rug pull.
+Its price dropped from just over 0.00004 to around $0.00001, and has hovered around the 0.00001 range for months.
+After a couple of mini price hikes in September, however, Shiba Inu’s value has started soaring in October.
+It hit an all-time high of $0.00008841 on October the 7th – well above and beyond what it was before Buterin’s charitable rug pull.

-This week Shiba Inu holders have woken to see 50% price increases – and then last night 70% price increases – overnight.
+That week Shiba Inu holders woke to see 50% price increases – and then 70% price increases – and then even more astonishing price increases (depending on when they first bought Shiba Inu).
+Happy days for some indeed.

-These rises have come after billionaire entrepreneur Elon Musk posted a photo of his new Shiba Inu puppy with the caption, “Floki Frunkpuppy” on Twitter on the 4th of October.
+Those rises came after billionaire entrepreneur Elon Musk posted a photo of his new Shiba Inu puppy with the caption, “Floki Frunkpuppy” on Twitter on the 4th of October.

 Floki Frunkpuppy pic.twitter.com/xAr8T0Jfdf